Lumiera 0.pre.03

 Copy inhibition

 The configuration of the RandomDraw processing pipeline makes heavy use of function composition and adaptation to handle a wide selection of input types and usage patterns.
-Unfortunately this requires to like the generated configuration-λ to the object instance (capturing by reference); not allowing this would severely limit the possible configurations.
+Unfortunately this requires to link the generated configuration-λ to the object instance (capturing by reference); not allowing this would severely limit the possible configurations.
 This implies that an object instance must not be moved anymore, once the processing pipeline has been configured.
 And this in turn would severely limit it's usage in a DSL.
 As a compromise, RandomDraw relies on lazy on-demand initialisation: as long as the processing function has not been invoked, the internal pipeline is unconfigured, and the object can be moved and copied.
 Once invoked, the prepared configuration is assembled and the function »engaged«; from this point on, any attempt to move or copy the object will throw an exception, while it is still possible to assign other RandomDraw instances to this object.

 Todo: